For more information contact

 General InformationDegree offered:

-Research directed by ITEHP faculty is centered on environmental and occupational exposures, and effects on reproduction and development, neurodevelopment and function, pulmonary health, and carcinogenesis.
+Research directed by ITEHP faculty is centered on environmental and occupational exposures, including effects on reproduction and development, neurodevelopment and function, pulmonary health, and carcinogenesis.
 These research programs include studies focused on both human and ecological health, and interconnections between the two.
 The elucidation of mechanisms underlying toxicities and adverse health outcomes is central to many studies in ITEHP laboratories.
 Exposures of particular concern currently include nanomaterials, pesticides, metals and metalloids, aromatic hydrocarbons, flame retardants, pharmaceuticals, tobacco smoke, and endocrine disruptors.
-How such exposures intersect with other factors such as diet, lifestyle and socioeconomic variables to affect health are also of interest.
+How such exposures intersect with other factors such as diet, lifestyle, and socioeconomic variables to affect health are also of interest.

 *Please note that students in participating departments who are interested in certifying in Integrated Toxicology and Environmental Health are invited to complete the certificate but are not typically eligible for program funding.

 See the Application Instructions page for important details about each Graduate School requirement.

 - Transcripts: Unofficial transcripts required with application submission; official transcripts required upon admission

 - Letters of Recommendation: 3 Required

 - Résumé: Required